1959 Coatzacoalcos earthquake: Damage

-An estimated 25 people died and 200 were injured.
 The combined effects of structural or foundation failure and soil liquefaction earned the earthquake a maximum Modified Mercalli intensity of VIII (Severe).
 Intensity VIII was assigned in Jáltipan, Coatzacoalcos and Minatitlán, where these effects were observed.
 Building failures occurred at Coatzacoalcos and Minatitlán.
 Ground subsidence due to liquefaction was observed at the port of Coatzacoalcos.

 Altogether, 450 homes and other dwellings, a school, two churches and a railroad station were total losses.
-Twenty five people died and 200 were injured.
-Jáltipan was nearly destroyed—10 people were killed and 138 were injured, including 45 in serious condition.
+Twenty-five people died and 200 were injured.
+Jáltipan was nearly destroyed—10 people were killed and 138 were injured—including 45 in serious condition.
 A navy workshop in Coatzacoalcos subsided by a meter, cracking its floor.
 Petrol storage facilities at the port were damaged.
 A highway and the city streets suffered cracks.
 The tower of the San Francisco de Asís church was severely compromised and needed to be demolished.
 In Minatitlán, an oil pipeline ruptured and spilled.
 In Acayucan, 20 percent of the city's buildings were demolished and there were 20 wounded.
 The highway between Coatzacoalcos and Minatitlán were filled with cracks up to 2 m wide and deep.
 From Santa Marta, residents reported a large flame towering 60 m over the Sierra de los Tuxtlas range.